 In contrast, the data at least partially supported the four other points of criticism.
 “It seems that hydropower increases to some extent poverty, decrease GDP per capita, increase public debt and increase corruption,” the authors note, adding, “It is especially noteworthy that we found that hydropower influences a country’s governance, economic and development indicators significantly – even though it plays such a small part of the respective countries’ economies.”

 What was even more interesting was that the countries dominated by hydropower did little better than the OPEC countries, often seen as having a “resource curse”.
 Sovacoola and Walter are clear, though, that not all hydropower projects need to be similar, nor their impacts.
-In other words, India’s large reservoir based hydropower projects which have displaced millions – often without compensation or resettlement – are not comparable to Bhutan’s run-of-the-river dam that has displaced 30 families, all of whom have been resettled.
+In other words, India’s large reservoir based hydropower projects which have displaced millions – often without compensation or resettlement – are not comparable to Bhutan’s run-of-the-river dams that have displaced 30 families, all of whom have been resettled.
 Instead they that based on the data available, it is clear that hydropower presents some benefits and many costs, and the benefits may go to one set of people in urban areas far away, while the costs are largely borne by the indigenous people whose lands are flooded and livelihoods destroyed, exacerbating wealth gaps and slowing overall growth of the economy.

 Both the winners and losers have to be recognised, and some form of equitable treatment is needed if hydropower power projects go forward.
 This should mean a much closer examination of hydropower projects in the pipeline.
 The purely positive ways that they have been portrayed by actors such as the World Bank and the International Energy Agency, which projected in 2012 that hydropower would double by 2050, have to be reassessed.
 Otherwise while the world may get some decarbonisation, it will be at the cost of further poverty, slower growth in poor countries, higher corruption, and much greater debt for nations that can least afford it.